-Department offices can provide you with information about fellowships and other forms of grant assistance, research assistantships, teaching assistantships, and external funding sources.
+Your department can provide information about fellowships, research assistantships, teaching assistantships, and suggest external funding sources specific to your program.

 Financial support (fellowships and assistantships) varies considerably among departments, schools, and programs.
 Some departments provide basic support to all doctoral students to whom they offer admission.
 Others are unable to offer support to all admitted students.
 Academic merit and availability of aid are the primary considerations in the awarding of graduate financial support.